Travel to Beijing, China – Episode 638

 - The areas to the east and west of Qianmen Walking Street.

-- Hike or camp (warmer months) the great wall.
-No or few people, unrestored parts can even have trees growing on them and be half fallen down but it feels authentic and gives a better sense of its age.
+- Hike or camp (warmer months) on the Great Wall.
+No or few people, unrestored parts can even have trees growing on them and be half fallen down, but it feels authentic and gives a better sense of its age.
 Ideal routes are those that pass through both unrestored and restored sections.
-Eg Jiankou to Mutianyu, or Gubeikou to Jinshanling.
-See Beijing Hikers for excellent guided hikes that included a bus to and from.
+E.g., Jiankou to Mutianyu, or Gubeikou to Jinshanling.
+See Beijing Hikers for excellent guided hikes that include a bus to and from.

 - Jingshan Park.
-In the guidebooks but should be ranked higher.
+In the guidebooks, but should be ranked higher.
 Immediately to the north of the Forbidden City, the main feature is a hill that rises up and overlooks the Forbidden City to the south.
-Was constructed using the earth excavated to create the FC moat.
+It was constructed using the earth excavated to create the FC moat.
 Gingko yellow leaves.

 And if you are still in the mood for more temples and Parks….

-- Fayuan Si – oldest Buddhist temple in Beijing first established in 645.
-It can combine with the nearby Muslim street for food and the largest Mosque along Niujie (Cow street).
+- Fayuan Si – the oldest Buddhist temple in Beijing, first established in 645.
+It can combine with the nearby Muslim street for food and the largest Mosque along Niujie (Cow Street).

 - Tanzhe Temple – 55 kilometers away from central Beijing (would need a whole day).
-A bit of effort to get to but picturesque temple complex nestled in the hills.
-Especially pretty in fall.
+A bit of effort to get to, but a picturesque temple complex nestled in the hills.
+Especially pretty in the fall.

 Two Beijing walks